 The day to day management of the academy is the responsibility of the Principal.

-Governors are one of the largest volunteer groups in the country and have an important part to play in raising school standards.
-The role of the governing body is key to the effectiveness of a school.
-Ofsted has noted that the most effective schools demonstrate effective leadership and management which include the governing body.
+LAC members (governors) are one of the largest volunteer groups in the country and have an important part to play in raising school standards.
+The role of the LAC is key to the effectiveness of a school.
+Ofsted has noted that the most effective schools demonstrate effective leadership and management which include the LAC.